 Note: The following switches are only available when appropriate.
-E.g. Automation Snapshop Cursor etc. not Delete Selected Points
+E.g. Automation Snapshop the next automation point per parameter.

+Cursor etc. not Delete Selected Points

-Maintain to next point When ticked the parameter values at the cursor position will be maintained until the next automation point per parameter.
-To End When ticked the parameter values at the cursor position will be maintained until the end of time(line).
+Maintain to next pointWhen ticked the parameter values at the cursor position will be maintained until the end of time(line).

+To EndWhen ticked the parameter values at the cursor position will be maintained until